Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

 1. Postojna Caves

-A natural wonder, underground in the southwest of Slovenia, and our first stop on our Slovenia road trip, was the popular Postojna Caves (Postojnska Jama).
+A natural wonder underground in the southwest of Slovenia, and our first stop on our campervan trip in Slovenia, was the popular Postojna Caves (Postojnska Jama).

 Over five kilometres of tunnels and passageways are found here, and the formations that occur in this subterranean world are incredible.
 Especially when you imagine that it takes 100 years for 1cm of a stalactite to form.